defaultroute0/vksdemo/DEMO.md

 ````

 ## Show Supervisor Management in vca
-- how sup is configured
+- how sup is configured.
+TABS in SUPERVISOR MANAGEMRNT
 - how we create a ns (ns02)
 - show how this is rendered in nsx quickly (vpc)